-- 3.2 The vision statement has been informed by: - Results of the Issues and Options, Spatial Strategy and Sites (SSS) and Preferred Options Consultations and feedback received through stakeholder groups; - The waste hierarchy and how this applies to the specific waste management issues that Merseyside and Halton face; - The Climate Change agenda; - Results of the Sustainability Appraisal, and; - Specific constraints that Merseyside and Halton face in terms of spatial planning. - 3.3 The national waste hierarchy is shown in figure 3.1.
+- 3.2 The vision statement has been informed by: - Results of the Issues and Options, Spatial Strategy and Sites, and Preferred Options consultations and feedback received through stakeholder groups; - The Waste Hierarchy and how this applies to the specific waste management issues that Merseyside and Halton face; - The Climate Change agenda; - Results of the Sustainability Appraisal, and; - Specific constraints that Merseyside and Halton face in terms of spatial planning. - 3.3 In line with 2008/98/EC EU Waste Directive, the term waste management facility includes both waste management and waste disposal facilities.
+The national Waste Hierarchy is shown in Figure 3.1.